“Jack! Jack Urso! Is that that you? Do you remember me?”

 I brought Mr. Bryan up to date on my family, and he did the same with his, instructing me to please call him Ashley.
 He took particular interest in my work at in the college’s inmate education program where I worked as a program coordinator.
 He paid for his items and we went our separate ways.
 It was a pleasant encounter and I thought that would be the end of that.

-One day, while working at my desk at the college, my secretary tells me a “Mr. Bryan” is here to see me.
+One day, while working at my desk at the college, the secretary tells me a “Mr. Bryan” is here to see me.
 Ashley walked in and we had a long conversation about my work.
 I tried to get him to open up about his work at SUNY-Albany.
 He was a bit reticent to share much, but we both found common ground on the inanities of college administration and the petty bureaucrats that plagued our existence.

 “Jack!
 It is good to see you!
 Ha, ha, ha!”